Urinary tract infection (UTI): symptoms, causes & treatment

 You can help lower the risk of getting UTIs by:

-Scientists have found, in some studies, that cranberries may help prevent infection-causing bacteria from attaching to the walls of the urinary tract.
+Some studies show that cranberries help prevent infection-causing bacteria from attaching to the walls of the urinary tract.
 Adding unsweetened cranberry juice, cranberry supplements or dried cranberries to your diet may reduce your risk of getting a urinary tract infection.

 Get care